 Displaced persons from Ukraine applying for protection have the right to accommodation, see the Norwegian Immigration Act, Section 95 Paragraph 1.
 If the persons stay in an accommodation centre, they receive an amount to cover their personal expenses.
-See website of UDI (The Norwegian Directorate of Immigration).
+See website of the UDI.

-After granting residence permit, IMDi (the Directorate of Integration and Diversity) can help the person to find a municipality to settle in.
+After granting a residence permit, the IMDi can help the person to find a municipality to settle in.
 The person could get favourable loans from the Government and housing allowances from the state and some municipalities.
-For loans and benefits from the state, see website of Husbanken (Norwegian State Housing Bank).
+For loans and benefits from the state, see the website of the Norwegian State Housing Bank (Husbanken).

-Displaced persons from Ukraine could have a right to subsistence benefit under the Social Services Act if they cannot support themselves.
-As long as the persons have the right to accommodation from the Government, displaced persons from Ukraine would not have several rights under the Social Services Act, see Section 18 and Section 2 in Regulation on social services for person without permanent residence in Norway.
+Displaced persons from Ukraine could have a right to subsistence benefits under the Social Services Act if they cannot support themselves.
+As long as the persons have the right to accommodation from the Government, displaced persons from Ukraine will be restricted of several rights under the Social Services Act, see Section 18 and Section 2 of the Regulation on social services for person without permanent residence in Norway.

-Subsistence benefit under the Social Services Act is a temporary benefit to cover living costs.
+Subsistence benefits under the Social Services Act are temporary benefits to cover living costs.
 There are some guidelines about the amount.
 For example, the monthly amount for a couple with no child is NOK 11 150.
 Expenses like housing, which vary widely, are not included in the mentioned amount.

-An introductory benefit of NOK 222 954 on annual basis is given for participation in the introductory program.
+An introductory benefit of NOK 222 954 on annual basis is given to participate in the Introduction Programme.
 The amount is lower for persons under the age of 25.
 The amount is reduced if the immigrant receives other public benefits.
-Persons with residence permit based on collective protection have normally the right and obligation to participate in the introductory program.
-Legislative amendments were made in June 2022 establishing fewer mandatory requirements for persons granted collective protection.
-Introductory program is now made voluntary for these persons.
+Persons with residence permits based on temporary collective protection normally have the right and obligation to participate in the Introduction Programme.
+Legislative amendments were made in June 2022 to establish fewer mandatory requirements for persons who have been granted temporary collective protection.
+The introductory program is now made optional for these persons.

-Persons lacking formal qualification such as primary school and high school have the possibility to be part of the introductory program.
+Persons lacking formal qualification such as primary school and high school have the possibility to be part of the Introduction Programme.
 Displaced persons from Ukraine who do not receive the introduction benefit, can get loans and grants from Lånekassen.
-Lånekassen is a public administrative body with purpose to make education possible.
+This is a public administrative body which strives to make education possible for everyone.

-Persons whose income capacity is reduced because of illness or injury, can be granted qualification benefit if they follow a qualification programme under the Social Service Act section 29 and 35.
+Persons whose income capacity is reduced because of illness or injury, can be granted a qualification benefit if they follow a qualification programme under the Social Service Act Sections 29 and 35.

-On annual basis, the qualification benefit is NOK $\underline{222954}$.
+On annual basis, the qualification benefit is NOK 222 954.
 The amount is lower for persons under the age of 25 years.

-Displaced persons from Ukraine granted collective protection may be entitled to benefits to improve the ability to work and the ability to function in everyday life.
-Technical aid could also be an option, such as: hearing aid, guide dog, reading and secretarial aid for blind persons, interpreter and escort assistance for deaf-blind persons and motor vehicle or other means of transport, such as orthopaedic aids.
-The benefits may also be given as a loan for the purchase of technical aids, see Chapter 6 in the National Insurance Act.
+Displaced persons from Ukraine who have been granted temporary collective protection may be entitled to benefits to improve the ability to work and the ability to function in everyday life.
+Technical aid could also be an option, such as: hearing aid, a guide dog, reading and secretarial aid for blind persons, an interpreter and escort assistance for deaf-blind persons and a motor vehicle or other means of transport, such as orthopaedic aids.
+The benefits may also be given as a loan for the purchase of technical aids, see Chapter 6 of the National Insurance Act.

 Displaced persons from Ukraine in Norway have the right to healthcare for physical and mental issues, addiction problems and dental care.
 In general, the healthcare for children under 16 years and pregnant women is free.

-Adults have to pay a small fee at the doctor.
-There is no payment to be admitted to a medical hospital.
-Displaced adults have to pay for dental care themselves.
+Adults have to pay a small fee for the doctor's visits.
+There is no payment needed to be admitted to a medical hospital.
+Displaced adults have to pay for dental care.
 See the health authorities' website.